 Tunnels, like any north shore Kauai snorkeling spot, is seasonal.
 Often in the winter the waves are too big and the current too dangerous to attempt to snorkel here.
 We recommend in the winter to snorkel on the south side of Kauai.

 The parking for snorkeling Tunnels is even more scarce than at Ke’e Beach.
 You must arrive very early in the morning to guarantee yourself a spot here.
 If you don’t get here early enough to get one of the few spots nearer the beach, you can park farther down the road at Ha’ena Beach Park and walk down the beach to Tunnels area.
 It is over a half mile walk along the beach.
-If you want to avoid the parking issues all together consider taking the shuttle from Princeville or Hanalei.
-More information on that below.
+If you don't want to try to find parking, you can ride the Kauai North Shore Shuttle to Ha'ena Beach Park.
+Find details below.

 We often see people snorkeling Tunnels in a small shallow area right in front of the beach near the left edge of the large offshore reef.
 This area is rocky reef with some fish and algae.
 It is a good spot for beginners.

 As noted above, from the right end of the beach enter and swim out and explore the coral heads and shallows inside the reef (see our Tunnels snorkeling map below).
 Let the current move you to the left.
 When you are done, swim back toward the beach.
-You will need to cross a channel parallel to the beach that is very deep.
-And on the other side of the channel, toward the left hand side of the beach (looking from shore), there is a rock reef wall parallel to the shore that drops off fairly deep with some interesting caves and tunnels to check out.
+You will need to cross a 400 foot wide channel parallel to the beach that is very deep.
+And on the other side of the channel, toward the left hand side of the beach (looking from shore), past the shallow snorkeling area, there is a rock reef wall parallel to the shore that drops off fairly deep with some interesting caves and tunnels to check out.
 The water depths while snorkeling Tunnels area range from 3 feet to 50 feet or more.

 The visibility while snorkeling Tunnels has never been great in all the times we have snorkeled it, though some areas are better than others.